modular-magician/terraform-provider-google-beta/website/docs/r/privateca_ca_pool.html.markdown

 * `additional_extensions` -
   (Optional)
   Specifies an X.509 extension, which may be used in different parts of X.509 objects like certificates, CSRs, and CRLs.
+  Specifying extensions using Terraform is not recommended, as there may be undesirable behaviour(s) if the fields are promoted in the API.
+If extensions are in use, carefully review your plan.
   Structure is documented below.

 * `policy_ids` -